 Since 2009, the National Cycling Congress has been taking place every two years and provides a forum for an exchange of ideas and experience between the Federal Government, the public authorities and the expert community.
 The National Cycling Congress is thus the most important cycling congress in Germany.
 In various forums, important current topics of cross-cutting activities for planning and promoting a cycling strategy are discussed and new ideas on how to further enhance cycling are gathered.
 Traditionally, the “German Cycling Prize - best for bike” is awarded at the National Cycling Congress.

-The 4th National Cycling Congress was held in Potsdam on 18 and 19 May 2015 under the slogan of "Connect – Link – Interlink", and the next congress will take place in Mannheim in 2017 on 3 and 4 April 2017 under the slogan "200 years of cyling".
-Programme, registration and further information of past National Cycling Congresses at www.nationaler-radverkehrskongress.de (text in German).
+The 7th National Cycling Congress was held in Hamburg on 27 and 28 April 2021, and the next congress will take place in Hesse in 2023.
+Programme, registration and further information on all National Cycling Congresses at www.nationaler-radverkehrskongress.de (text in German).